-Flamingos are known for their curious, inverted head feeding technique.
 They start by stirring up the mud and water with their long legs and webbed feet.
 They then turn their head slightly upside down, so that their inverted bills are underwater, enabling them to suck up both mud and water.
-They then shake their head from side to side, expelling the excess mud and water, and keeping back the plankton, tiny fish and fly larvae.
+Then shake their head from side to side, expelling the excess mud and water, and keeping back the plankton, tiny fish and fly larvae.

 Flamingos face a threat from the destruction of their habitat by humans.
 Encroachment of their habitat, as well as indirectly causing changes in water depth, quality, and salinity, are adversely affecting these birds.